morgydev/Python-Curl-Function/README.md

 where $\vec{x}_m = \frac{2 \pi m}{N}$

 ## Further Optimisation
-For real functions, you can instead use ```rcurl2D``` and ```rcurl3D``` to perform a real discrete fourier transform, which is Hermitian-symmetric and thus we can discard half of the transformed values to save on memory and computation.
+For real functions, you can instead use ```rcurl2D``` and ```rcurl3D``` to perform a real discrete fourier transform.
+This is because the discrete fourier transform of a real function is Hermitian-symmetric and thus we can discard half of the transformed values to save on memory and computation.